- Home

 Everett, WA 98201-3900

-PLAN REVIEW CONSULTATION
+TYPES OF PLAN REVIEW APPLICATIONS

 A food service establishment is a place where food is provided for service directly to the consumer, whether the food is provided free of charge or sold, and whether the food is consumed on or off the premises.